koelslaw/documentation/topics/rhel/README.md

       - Click on `Installation Destination`
       - In the `Other Storage Options`, select `I will configure partitioning`.
       - Click `Done`
       - Click `Click here to create automatically.`
+      - If required, Create any additional volume groups
+          - Create new volume group
+          - give it a name
+          - assign it a disk
       - Click on the `Red Hat Enterprise Linux Installation` carrot to dropdown your current partitions
       - Click on `/home` and change the size to desired size and click `Update Settings`
       - Click on `/` and change the size to desired size and click `Update Settings`